Renegade Nation: Wicked Cool Records

 Van Zandt's record label, Wicked Cool Records, was created in 2004 with the purpose of supporting new rock bands, inspired by the Underground Garage radio show.
 The majority of the bands signed to the label have experience with smaller, independent labels, with rare exceptions.
 The label also reissues some albums that have not been previously commercially successful.
 In 2007, Wicked Cool had a partnership with retailer Best Buy so that albums heard on Underground Garage could be easily found in stores.
 The first album to be released by Wicked Cool Records was Davie Allan and the Arrows' Fuzz for the Holidays, released on December 14, 2004.
 Other early releases include Strange Magic by The Charms, The Mindbending Sounds of...The Chesterfield Kings, Mastermind by the Cocktail Slippers, and the tribute album CBGB Forever.
 The label is also known for its compilation albums Little Steven's Underground Garage presents The Coolest Songs in the World.
 Halloween and Christmas-themed compilations were also released beginning in 2008.
 In 2017, Van Zandt's album, Soulfire, was released, marking his first new solo album since 1999.
 Currently, the label has 29 artists signed to it, the newest of which is The Dollyrots, which signed with the label in 2018.

 Renegade Radio

-Renegade Radio focuses on publishing Underground Garage and Sirius XM's Outlaw Country.
+Renegade Radio focuses on publishing Underground Garage and SiriusXM's Outlaw Country.